 "We are closer to the beginning of our investigation than at the end of it," he said.
 "This has the potential (to have) far-reaching implications."

 Kwiatkowski is a fun-loving bachelor who had a tattoo, owned a dog, and loved sports teams from his hometown in Michigan, .

 There's a chance the victim toll in the hepatitis C outbreak could rise, as test results are still coming back on more than 1,000 patients who may have been exposed to the outbreak.

-In a similar drug diversion case in Colorado, a hospital worker was sentenced to 30 years in prison.
+In a similar drug diversion case in Colorado, a hospital worker was to 30 years in prison.